Why do we see an increasing demand for sophisticated Enterprise Risk Management (ERM) platforms coming from European insurers, and what lies ahead

 But what are the reasons for this new appeal for advanced ERM solutions?
 While each firm has its unique drivers, such as a change in the management structure or a shift in the business focus areas, we can identify a few common traits.

 The insurance landscape has been reshaped by numerous mergers and acquisitions, which have had a huge impact on risk and governance.
-Meanwhile, regulatory frameworks are evolving; market-consistent balance sheet has come to be the standard for financial reporting, and a major review of Solvency II is ongoing.
+Meanwhile, regulatory frameworks are evolving; a market-consistent balance sheet has come to be the standard for financial reporting, and a major review of Solvency II is ongoing.
 Those changes motivated some companies to reconsider the advantages of a customized capital management system.

 Overall, the benefits brought about by accurate risk oversight have become apparent.
-European economies have been hit by widespread uncertainty and lockdowns after years of low rates, with dramatic impact on the investment portfolios of many firms.
-At the same time, new applicants can now profit from past experience, leveraging a widespread knowledge base supported by mature software solutions, which can be deployed on cloud infrastructures to ultimately lower the total cost of ownership.
+European economies have been hit by widespread uncertainty and lockdowns after years of low rates, with a dramatic impact on the investment portfolios of many firms.
+At the same time, new applicants can now profit from past experience, leveraging a wide knowledge base supported by mature software solutions, which can be deployed on cloud infrastructures to ultimately lower the total cost of ownership.

 The pandemic exerted tremendous pressure on financial institutions worldwide, insurance firms being no exception.
 They had to face the direct impact of outbreaks on their business operations and an increase in mortality rates affecting their life portfolios.
 Most importantly, high market volatility called for more active risk and portfolio management, while the underlying economies were slowing down and credit spreads started widening.
 Companies endowed with advanced risk dashboards have often been able to run ad-hoc stress tests and to rebalance their asset allocation efficiently, which gave them a competitive advantage.